Tanishaseal/Tanishaseal/README.md

 - 👋 Hi, I’m @Tanishaseal
-- 👀 I’m interested in dancing, painting and coding
+- 👀 I’m interested in dancing, painting and coding.
-- 🌱 I’m currently studying engineering on cse-ai
+- 🌱 I’m currently studying engineering on cse-ai.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...